ECP-VeloC/VELOC/docs/quick.rst

 If the run was successful, the scratch and persistent directories will be populated with checkpoint files of the form heatdis-x-y.dat, where is is the rank and y is the iteration number.
+Also, a log file should have been created where the active backend (the VELOC service running on each node which responsible for checkpoint management) displays important information: ``/dev/shm/veloc-backend-<hostname>-<uid>.log``.

 Now, delete one of the checkpoints with the highest version from both directories, then run the same command again.
 The application should restart from the checkpoint version immediately preceding the highest version and continue running to completion.
 After the second run, the directories should be